ntutic/json_scrapy/docs/intro/tutorial.rst

             if next_page is not None:
                 yield response.follow(next_page, callback=self.parse)

-Unlike scrapy.Request, ``response.follow`` supports relative URLs directly - no
+Unlike jscrapy.Request, ``response.follow`` supports relative URLs directly - no
 need to call urljoin.
 Note that ``response.follow`` just returns a Request instance; you still have to yield this Request.